web-infra-dev/modern.js/website/builder/src/en/api/builder-core.md

 Create a Builder instance object.

-When using this method, it needs to be used with the provider provided by `@modern-js/builder-webpack-provider` or `@modern-js/builder-rspack-provider`.
-The provider contains build logic related to a specific bundler.
+When using this method, it needs to be used with the `@modern-js/builder-webpack-provider` or `@modern-js/builder-rspack-provider`.
+Providers implements corresponding build feature based on specific bundlers.

 ### Provider for webpack